SuperGrobi/CoolWalksUtils.jl/docs/src/Maths.md

 # Maths
 ## Introduction
-These are just a few, geometry related maths functions used all over the place.
+These are just a few, geometry related maths functions used everywhere.

 ## API